openthread/openthread/examples/drivers/windows/README.md

 ## Build ##

 Open the Visual Studio Solution `openthread.sln` under `etc\visual-studio` and then pick the configuration and platform you wish to build for.
-For instance, `Release` and `x64`. build the whole solution (F6).
-This will output the file here:
+For instance, `Release` and `x64`.
+Build the whole solution (F6).
+This will output the files here:

 ```
 build\bin\<platform>\<configuration>